Proverbs 24:5-6

 True strength is found in wisdom and wise counsel rather than mere physical power.

-5 A wise man has great power; and a knowledgeable man increases strength;
+5 A wise man is strong, and a man of knowledge enhances his strength.

 True strength is found in wisdom and wise counsel rather than mere physical power.